Support Hardware Layout Demo Screen Shot Revision History

 Support Options

-FDCMS provides e-mail and telephone technical support for each registered version of ADI for ninety days from the date of purchase.
+FDCMS provides e-mail and telephone technical support for each registered version of ADI for thirty days from the date of purchase.
 After that, remote technical support is available for a fee.

-We also offer an Annual ADI Software Upgrade Agreement.
+We also offer an Alarm Data Interface Service agreement.
 This option includes all significant feature upgrades and format changes imposed by others (county CAD upgrades) while the agreement is in effect.
 Application updates are available for instant download from the Downloads page of this web site.
 Remote technical support is included here for the life of this agreement.

 Demonstration Software